Islamist uprising in Syria: Large-scale campaign (June 1979 – January 1982)

-Phase Three: Government Response 1979-1981
+Government response (1979–1981)

 Losing control over the streets, the government decided on a policy of all-out-war on the insurgents after a Ba'ath party congress concluded in January 1980.
 The Party's first step was to arm Party loyalists and sympathizers, effectively creating a 'citizen militia'.
 By March and April, the cities of Jisr al-Shughur and Aleppo were brought into line with thousands of troops in garrison and tanks on the streets.
 Hundreds were rounded up in search-and-destroy operations.

 In another case, in retaliation to a failed terror attack on an Alawite village near Hama, the army executed about 400 of Hama's Sunni inhabitants, chosen randomly among the male population of over the age of 14.

 On 27 June 1980, Hafez Al Assad himself narrowly escaped death after a failed assassination attempt.
 The assailant fired a burst of rounds and threw two grenades, the first being kicked away by Assad and the second being covered by his personal bodyguard, Khalid al-Husayn, who died instantly.
 In retaliation, the very next day, Rifaat Al Assad's defence company flew into the infamous Tadmor prison in helicopters and killed hundreds of prisoners who had been Brotherhood-affiliates.
 By 8 July, membership of the Muslim Brotherhood became a capital offence altogether, with a month-long grace period for those who wished to turn themselves in and avoid a death sentence.
 Some couple thousand individuals turned themselves in, hoping to escape the death penalty; mostly urban, educated, young men.

 Rifaat Al Assad (Left) next to his brother Hafez Al Assad (Right).
 Rifaat Al Assad commanded the military divisions that entered Hama to crush the insurgency.

-Phase Four: Crushing of the Insurgency 1982
+Hama massacre and end (February 1982)

-The insurgency is generally considered to have been crushed by the bloody Hama massacre of 1982, in which thousands of insurgents, soldiers and residents were killed, according to some claims "the vast majority innocent civilians".
-On 2 February 1982, the Brotherhood led a major insurrection in Hama, rapidly taking control of the city; the military responded by bombing Hama (whose population was about 250,000) throughout the rest of the month, killing between 2,000 and 25,000 people.
-The Hama events marked the defeat of the Brotherhood, and the militant Islamic movement in general, as a political force in Syria.
+The insurgency is generally considered to have been crushed by the bloody Hama massacre of 1982, in which thousands of insurgents, soldiers and residents were killed, with the vast majority of the victims being innocent civilians.
+On 2 February 1982, the Brotherhood led a major insurrection in Hama, rapidly taking control of the city.
+Ba'athist Syrian military forces responded by bombing Hama (whose population was about 250,000) throughout the rest of the month, destroying nearly 70% of Hama city and killing between 25,000 and 40,000 people.
+The Hama events marked the defeat of the Brotherhood as a political force in Syria.

 US Intelligence conducted an intelligence analysis with regards to possible outcomes of the conflict.